jonadv/VBA-Benchmark/README.md

 - Convenient to use
 - Identify parts of code
 - Re-use same name for pieces of code all over the place
-- Time code spread over several modules
+- Profile code which is spread out over multiple functions or modules
 - Up to 256 different tracks

 **How to use**